undnull/voxelius/docs/building.md

 ### 5. (Optional) building shaders
 This step requires Vulkan SDK to be installed.
-If you don't have Vulkan SDK installed, you may download the latest release of _glslangValidator_ and put the binary into the `tools` directory.
+If you don't have Vulkan SDK installed, you may download the latest release of _glslangValidator_ and _spirv-cross_ and put the binary into the `tools` directory.

-**Note:** _glslangValidator_ has a bug which breaks HLSL shaders for OpenGL environment.
-At this point project uses a workaround involving _spirv-cross_ to avoid this to happen.

 Run the following command:
 ```